sunmingyang0115/std20c/docs.md

 This language is statically typed, meaning types in this language are not interchangable (i.e. variables can only be assigned values same to it's respective type).

+## Literals
+There are only two literals in this language, one for `Number` and one for `String`.

+`Number` literals can be created with a digit sequence.
+Decimal seperator is supported.

+`String` literals can be created by writing a sequences of non-newline ascii characters enclosed by a double quotation mark.

 ## Variable
 Variables identifiers in this language are abstractions that denote a storage location, and can be referenced in later areas of the code.